 Organized in 1952, the Michigan Nut & Fruit Growers Association (MNFGA) supports interest in nut and fruit bearing plants, their products and their culture.

 Members grow a wide variety of nuts and fruits.
 Nut examples are black and English walnut, chestnut, shagbark and shellbark hickory nuts, hazelnut, butternut, heartnut, northern pecan and buartnut.
 Minor fruit examples include pawpaw, persimmon, kiwi, plum, quince, apricot, elderberry, fig, gooseberry, honeyberry, jujube, cornel berries, lingonberry, goji berry, Aronia and service berry.
 As an aside, several members grow an assortment of mushrooms.

-The Association hosts three meetings per year in spring, summer and fall— friendly interaction, lively discussion and good food help all to have an enjoyable day.
-The Association newsletter, The MNGA News, is mailed before each meeting and gives date, location, travel directions and a map.
-The MNGA News articles emphasize practical applications and are of interest to both beginning and experienced fruit and nut growers.
+The Association hosts meetings in spring, summer and fall.
+Friendly interaction, lively discussion and good food make for an enjoyable day.
+The typical spring meeting is at MSU with guest speakers.
+The summer and fall meetings are at member orchards, research stations or at other areas of interest to our members.
+There are nut evaluations, volunteer days at agriculture research stations, grafting classes and other activities to support member interests.
+The Association newsletter, “MNFGA News,” is published before each meeting and gives meeting information.
+The MNFGA News articles emphasize practical applications and are of interest to both beginning and experienced fruit and nut growers.

 The best time to plant a tree was 20 years ago, the second best time is now.